Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

 )
 ```

-Now admittedly this isn’t a huge component, but you can see you have a very familiar pattern in your user-info div.
+Now admittedly this isn’t a huge component, but you see you have a very familiar pattern in your user-info div.
 This slice of UI that renders a user’s avatar image with their name might be used across your site in several places: a blog comment; a user profile section; my account area; in a list of popular commenters; or in a recent visitors section.

 So straight away, you can pull out the user info section that houses their profile picture and their name into its own, reusable slice of UI like this: